Dream Home Art Union Winning Property Features & Price Range Analysis 2026

 Dream Home Art Union prize homes are modern.
 They use new architecture.
 Many have several living areas.
 They have fancy kitchens.
 European appliances are common.
 Many have water or river views.

-The $15.5 million home at Draw 432 sits near water.
+The $15.5 million Caloundra home in Draw 432 sits near water.
 It has plenty of land.
 It includes pools.
 It has spas.
 It has entertainment decks.
 Inside space is 800 to 1,200 square metres.
+High ceilings and open-plan layouts are standard in these ultra-luxury properties.

 Green Technology & Smart Homes